Licensure & Non-Licensure

 State and College Requirements for Acceptance into Licensure Programs

-Education Studies requires a second disciplinary major for Secondary and Comprehensive Licensure Programs which include English, Secondary Social Studies, and K-12 Spanish..
+Education Studies requires a second disciplinary major for Secondary Licensure Programs which include English and Secondary Social Studies.
 All Education Studies licensure majors will participate in a variety of intentionally sequenced and focused field experiences and clinical internships In addition, we encourage all of our students to study abroad as is feasible to fulfill the requirements of EDUC 302 Field Study in Cross-Cultural Education.

-Students are encouraged to begin licensure programs by the time they have 16-20 credits(credit hours may vary in the EDGE)/ This is approximately the second semester of their first year.
+Students are encouraged to begin licensure programs by the time they have 16-20 credits.
+This is approximately the second semester of their first year.
 With careful planning and advising, students can meet the requirements for graduation and the State’s requirements for a Beginning Teacher License (BTL) (which includes maintaining at least a 2.75 GPA) in four years.
 Note: It is imperative that students interested in achieving a teaching license in their Education Studies major meet with an Education Studies adviser early in their academic career to ensure they may graduate in four years.

 Admissions to licensure programs takes place in October prior to the Spring of the candidates’ internship semester.
 Students must be accepted into their teacher licensure program in order to begin the internship courses which are: 312 and 313 for secondary and 307, 308, and 309 for K-6, prior to enrolling.